yaroslava-tkachuk/pwm_diode/README.md

-# pwm_diode_assembler
+# pwm_diode_assembly
-A tiny script making diode gradually increase and decrease its brightness using PWM.
+A tiny assembly script making diode gradually increase and decrease its brightness using PWM.

 Author: Yaroslava Tkachuk, BSc student of the University of Silesia, Katowice, Poland.